 They are the only two parts of your body that keep growing when all your other features’ growth comes to an end.

-For you young ‘uns out there this fact is going to blow your mind – you had to use a disc to sign up to an internet provider!
+For you young ‘uns out there, this fact is going to blow your mind – you had to use a disc to sign up for an internet provider!

 The Eiffel Tower “grows” in the summer.

-Due to the heat expansion of the tower’s iron in the summer sun, the Eiffel Tower’s height can grow by up to 6 inches!
+Due to the heat expansion of the tower’s iron in the summer sun, the Eiffel Tower can grow by up to 6 inches in height!

 Bees can fly higher than Mount Everest!